php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 3.3.
 Transformation

-A relationship must present between a "namespace prefix" and the "base directory".
+A relationship must be present between a "namespace prefix" and the "base directory".
 This relationship allows a compliant autoloader to know where to identify the location of the class.

 The following rules MUST be respected: